 In April 1996, he was appointed to a three-year term on the ECWA.s Board of Commissioners.
 He was subsequently reappointed in 1999, 2002, and 2005.

 Mr. Lichtenthal holds a Bachelor of Science degree and an MBA with a concentration in Financial Planning and Control from the School of Management at the State University of New York at Buffalo.

 He resides in the Town of Newstead.

-He resides in the Town of West Seneca.
+He has two children and resides in the Town of Amherst with his wife Diane.

 |About ECWA||Services||Management||Committees||Organizational Chart||Links|